 When looking at buying a mobile home in the greater Sarasota Florida area it is important to know exactly what it is and what is not before we get started.

 Mobile homes on leased land in the state of Florida are viewed as and taxed as personal property and not real property.

-What this means is that these mobile homes follow the same transaction process of that of a vehicle within Florida as mobile homes have titles associate with the purchase of the home and not a deed.
+What this means is that these mobile homes follow the same transaction process as that of a vehicle within Florida as mobile homes have titles associated with the purchase of the home and not a deed.

 Most mobile home purchases on leased land are cash transactions.

-In fact, for us here at The Mobile Home Dealer, only one out of every 15 sales are completed with some type of financing associated with the purchase of the home.
+In fact, for us here at The Mobile Home Dealer, only one out of every 15 sales is completed with some type of financing associated with the purchase of the home.

 When cash is involved in the purchase then there are certainly no credit requirements!

 Does that mean that the Buyers credit score is totally irrelevant to the purchase of the mobile home when it is located on leased land?

 The reason why the Buyers credit score is still something to focus on is that every resident of a mobile home park needs to become park-approved prior to closing on the mobile home.